KentaGoto/FolderMonitoring/README.md

 The log file (`log.log`) will be created in the same directory as the script.
 Each log entry includes a timestamp and the name of the detected file.

 ## Requirements
-- PowerShell *Ubuntu and other Linuxes also work if PowerShell is installed.
+- PowerShell *Ubuntu and other Linux also work if PowerShell is installed.

 ## License